-Paul Friedman: I think that's too bad.
+Paul Freedman: I think that's too bad.
 I love dishes served on toast, but yes.

 Suzy Chase: I do too.

-Paul Friedman: The Lobster Newberg in some places came with toast.
+Paul Freedman: The Lobster Newburg in some places came with toast.
 Toast is great at absorbing various things and it's great as a kind of canopy.
 I think it's ready for a revival and any contribution you can make to that would be great.

 Suzy Chase: I'm on it.